tensorflow/docs/site/en/api_docs/python/tf/sparse/add.md

 If both arguments are sparse, we perform "clipping" as follows.
 By default, if two values sum to zero at some index, the output `SparseTensor` would still include that particular location in its index, storing a zero in the corresponding value slot.
-To override this, callers can specify `thresh`, indicating that if the sum has a magnitude strictly smaller than `thresh`, its corresponding value and index would then not be included.
-In particular, `thresh == 0.0` (default) means everything is kept and actual thresholding happens only for a positive value.
+To override this, callers can specify `threshold`, indicating that if the sum has a magnitude strictly smaller than `threshold`, its corresponding value and index would then not be included.
+In particular, `threshold == 0.0` (default) means everything is kept and actual thresholding happens only for a positive value.

 For example, suppose the logical sum of two sparse operands is (densified):